-A perceptual test was made up of two separate parts, a digit synthesis section and a natural number section.
+The perceptual test was made up of two separate parts, a digit synthesis section and a natural number section.
 The digit synthesis test set consisted of 10 unique 10-digit strings with 3-3-4 digit groupings like telephone numbers.
 Each utterance in the digit synthesis section was 10 digits long with each digit in the sequence picked randomly.
-The natural number test consisted of 15 unique utterances in the range of 100 to 999 which were picked randomly.
+The natural number section consisted of 15 unique utterances.
+Fifteen numbers in the range of 100 to 999 were picked randomly to make up the natural number test set